dorcoh/blog/_posts/2017-06-19-entropy-patch.md

 ## Entropy

 In our research work [2] we define the entropy for CNF (Conjunctive Normal Form) formulas, which are simply normalized SAT instances.
-Since SAT is NP-hard, and algorithms for solving it are mostly relied on heuristics, we argued there could be a measure that quantifies the hardness of an instance, that hopefully could explain why some heuristics are better than others (check our paper for further details).
+Since algorithms for solving it are mostly relied on heuristics (SAT is NP-Hard), our motivation was to find a measure that quantifies the hardness of a single instance, that hopefully could explain why some heuristics are better than others.
 Hence we turned to experimenting with Shannon's entropy [3], let's define it formally in our context:

 Let $$ \varphi $$ be a propositional CNF formula, $$ var(\varphi) $$ its set of variables and $$ lit(\varphi) $$ its set of literals.